 3. Three or more authors: first author's name followed by 'et al.' and the year of publication.

-Examples: Davis and Rabinowitz (1975), when forming a part of a sentence, or (Davis and Rabinowitz, 1975), when forming an addition to a sentence, in parentheses.
+Examples: Davis and Rabinowitz (1975), when forming a main part of a sentence, or (Davis and Rabinowitz, 1975), when forming an addition to a sentence, in parentheses.

 - Citations may be made directly (or parenthetically).
 Groups of references should be listed first alphabetically, then chronologically.